Chapter 21: Kingdom Fungi

 - Sterilise by boiling the agar solution.

-- Carefully pour the agar into three Petri dishes and allow to set solid.
+- Carefully pour the agar into three Petri dishes and allow to set solid (~10 minutes)

-- Disinfect one of the leaves (this acts as a control).
+- Disinfect (by rubbing with alcohol or sterilising fluid) one of the leaves (this acts as a control).

 - Attach this leaf to the inside of the lid of one Petri dish using some petroleum jelly and ensuring the underside of the leaf is facing the agar.